PySpark SQL provides read.json("path")

 multiline_df.show()

-Reading multiple files at a time
+Reading from Multiple files at a time

 # Read multiple files